konstantinstadler/brandt_lpa_neuronal_modulation/README.md

 We modelled the expected increase in mEPSC frequency by increasing the exocytosis rate α by a factor of 1.5.
 Subsequently, we matched the observed rate of mEPSC reduction by reducing the recycling rate β by a factor of 0.01.
 Nevertheless, these model parameters would still result in a transient increase of merged membrane vesicles (not shown/SI).
-However, if the near collapse of the recycling rate happens shortly before the increase of the exocytosis it would mask the transient increase in vesicle release.
+However, if the near collapse of the recycling rate happens shortly before the increase of the exocytosis (here shown with a one minute delay) it would mask the transient increase in vesicle release.
 Such a modelled dynamic matches the observed LPA effect in cultured neurons.

 ## Running the model